noisebridge/PythonClass/README.md

 PyClass meets every Monday from 7 to 9 PM (PST) in the 'Church' classroom.
-The course is entirely free, but [Noisebridge](https://donate.noisebridge.net) runs entirely on donations.
+The course is entirely free, but donations to [Noisebridge](https://donate.noisebridge.net) are welcome.

 ### PSAs and Events
 TBD